 7. Buckwheat Mo:Mo

-More nutritious with the protein, fiber, and energy of buckwheat, Buckwheat Mo:Mo is more sustainable and healthy than the other varieties of Momo.
-Not quite as easily accessible as the other Newari delicacies, it can be tasted at Alice Restaurant.
+More nutritious with the protein, fiber, and energy of buckwheat, Buckwheat Mo:Mo is more sustainable and healthier than the other varieties of Momo.
+Not quite as easily accessible as the other Newari delicacies, it can be tasted at Alice Restaurant in Kathmandu.

 8. Dhapu Mo:Mo (Tibetan Momo)